 David Levien: Good.

 Again, you guys obviously can’t talk too much about the ending.
-But to me, it really makes the movie itself very hopeful and not as depressing as some say.
+But to me, I found it hopeful.

-I’d like to end on The Girlfriend Experience and ask if you guys were at all surprised by how divisive that film was?
-It’s a great movie, but it really was polarizing.
+Since we’ve been discussing it a little, I’d like to end on The Girlfriend Experience.
+Were you at all surprised by how divisive that film was?

 Brian Koppelman: We weren’t surprised at all.
 I think Steven knew that movie was going to be polarizing.
 We all together cast a porn star in the lead in a country where people are very polarized about the place that porn stars have.